Commercial Bank of Ethiopia: History

 The Ethiopian government merged Addis Bank into the Commercial Bank of Ethiopia in 1980 to make CBE the sole commercial bank in the country.
 The government had created Addis Bank from the merger of the newly nationalized Addis Ababa Bank, and the Ethiopian operations of the Banco di Roma and Banco di Napoli.
 Addis Ababa Bank was an affiliate that National and Grindlays Bank had established in 1963 and of which it owned 40%.
 At the time of nationalization, Addis Ababa Bank had 26 branches.
 The merger of Addis Ababa Bank with CBE made CBE the sole commercial bank in Ethiopia, with 128 branches and 3,633 employees.

 In 1991, when Eritrea achieved its independence, the Eritrean government nationalized the branches there.
 In 1994 these branches formed the basis for what became the Commercial Bank of Eritrea.
 Also in 1994, the Ethiopian government reorganized and reestablished CBE.

 In 2004, CBE closed its branch in Djibouti due to problems with loan losses.

 In January 2009, CBE received regulatory approval to open a branch in Juba, Southern Sudan.
 CBE expanded its presence in South Sudan to five branches in Juba and Malakal, but ongoing conflict in the country has forced CBE to close all but two branches in Juba.

-A few years ago, the government restructured CBE and signed a contract with Royal Bank of Scotland for management consultancy services.
+In February 2022, the government restructured CBE and signed a contract with Royal Bank of Scotland for management consultancy services.
 After the death of its former President Gezahegn Yilma, the Board of Management appointed Abie Sano as a new President of the Bank.
 The Parliament recently increased the bank's capital to 4 billion Ethiopian birr.
-The bank has reached 1284 branches as of 10 August 2018.
+The bank has reached 1,284 branches as of 10 August 2018.

+On 27 March 2025, CBE officially launched MasterCard payment system.
+Speaking to the launching event, CBE president Abe Sano said the introduction of MasterCard is to boost digital payment across the globe, customers ease in secure, covenant electronic payment method connected to international transactions.

+Efficiency

+Comparing with other domestically owned private commercial banks, Commercial Bank of Ethiopia is operating technically more efficiently in using inputs.
+However, for the past three or more decades, the bank has been protected by Ethiopian government from domestic competitive pressures in different ways.
+One form of such protection is that to put the bank to be a sole mobilizer and administrator of almost all low cost public funds.
+In fact, the bank has been serving as a primary source of funds for almost every mega projects of Ethiopian government, but at the cost of credit misallocation.